Skip to Content

 The victory earned the Wildcats a berth in CIF playoffs and a first round matchup against 5-5 Palos Verdes High School in South Torrance.

-According to Cal Preps, Palos Verde, who finished second in the Bay League with a 3-2 record, is ranked No. 65, whereas BOHS is No. 81 for CIF-Southern Section teams.
+According to Cal Preps, Palos Verdes, who finished second in the Bay League with a 3-2 record, is ranked No. 65, whereas BOHS is No. 81 for CIF-Southern Section teams.

 The higher ranked Sea Kings were picked by the Orange County Register to win their region in CIF.